 - After-school football coaching is for boys and girls from 1st class up and typically runs for September and October.

 - After-school camogie and hurling training is for boys and girls from 1st class up and typically runs after Easter.

 - We have an annual sports day in June.

 - Cycle training takes place for 6th class annually.

 Féile na hÍnse

-Féile na hÍnse is a County event the school partakes in dedicated to promote the Irish language and Irish culture in general.
-It takes place every year in the Auburn Lodge Hotel and Barefield NS has been a huge supporter of this event for many years.
+Féile na hÍnse is a county event the school partakes in dedicated to promote the Irish language and Irish culture in general.
+It takes place every year in the Auburn Lodge Hotel and Barefield National School has been a huge supporter of this event for many years.

 Children from first to sixth classes in Barefield National School avail of six swimming lessons annually.
 1st and 2nd Classes attend swimming classes at Ennis Leisure Complex and children from 3rd to 6th Classes attend lessons in Shannon Pool.

 Children from third to sixth classes also get the opportunity to take part in an end of year Swimming Gala.
 Barefield School has captured the best large school swimming trophy at this gala on numerous occasions.